-I.e. it is the int class that defines how the operator + should work for objects of that class, and how to convert between classes if needed.
+I.e. it is the int class that defines how the operator + should work for objects of that class, and how to convert between classes if needed (e.g. 1 + 1.0 involves a conversion).

 C++ types, classes and objects